sahalev/ai-ml-portfolio-sahal/README.md

 # AI/ML_Portfolio
-Repository for storing and tracking my data science projects
+Repository for storing and tracking my AI and ML projects